Skip to content

 time_complexity.java

-/* Quadratic complexity (bubble sort) */
+/* Quadratic order (bubble sort) */

 int bubbleSort(int[] nums) {